thisisthor/lectures/Sessions/01/README.md

 .coms are more expensive than .co.uk ­ but still only £10 per year or so.
 However, there is no difference in terms of ‘weight'.

 ### In class we will discuss:
-1. We’ll discuss different platforms and off­the­shelf web creation tools2.
+1. The different platforms and off­the­shelf web creation tools2.
 Do you want your site to be more findable and image­led (like instagram) or more of a portfolio site with editorial copy?
 3. How often will you update your site?
 Monthly?
 Weekly?
 Do you create digital content as you work at the moment?

 ## Platforms